bing tracking image

 Videos are provided as a guide only.
 Refer to manufacturer installation instructions and specs for complete information.

-Video Transcript for Performance Tool LCD Digital Circuit Tester Review
+Video Transcript for Feature Breakdown: LCD Digital Circuit Tester

 Hi, they're hard workers!
 Today we're going to be taking a look at Performance Tool's LCD circuit tester.
 To give you an idea of how your circuit tester works, it has LEDs in here that'll light up when both power and ground is present.
 You'll have to clip your probe onto either power or ground.
 The, the clip end here, we've got that attached to the ground side of our battery.
 And then with the probe end, instead of the clip side, you'll touch this to your other circuit.
 And if there is the opposite there it'll light up.